abdallahMohsen3162/linkedin-feed-filter-extension/README.md

     CS[content.js on linkedin.com/feed]
     POP[popup.html settings]
   end
-  subgraph api [NestJS backend]
-    AUTH[Google OAuth + JWT]
-    LB[Load-balanced Groq API keys]
-    AI[Llama 3.3 70B classifier]
-  end
-  POP -->|PATCH feed-settings| AUTH
-  CS -->|POST /posts/is-hiring| LB
-  LB --> AI
+  API[Hosted API]
+  POP -->|save feed settings| API
+  CS -->|classify post text| API
-  AI -->|true / false| CS
+  API -->|hiring true / false| CS
   CS -->|hide / collapse / show| Feed[LinkedIn feed DOM]
 ```

 1. You sign in with Google from the extension popup.
 2. On `https://www.linkedin.com/feed/*`, the content script reads each post’s text.
-3. For each post (when filtering is enabled), the extension calls `POST /posts/is-hiring` with the post text.
-4. The backend runs an AI classifier and returns `{ isHiring: true | false }`.
+3. When filtering is enabled, each post is classified as hiring-related or not.
-5. The extension applies your selected **feed filter mode** to non-hiring posts.
+4. The extension applies your selected **feed filter mode** to non-hiring posts.

-Settings are stored on the server (MongoDB) and cached locally in `chrome.storage` so they persist across sessions.
+Settings are saved to your account and cached locally in `chrome.storage` so they persist across sessions.

 ---